 Picking a new customer support platform is a pretty huge decision.
-In B2B, it’s even trickier because you’re juggling long-term relationships and chats across a dozen different channels.
-For what feels like forever, the big names like Zendesk or Intercom were the only real options.
-But if you’ve ever been in the support trenches, you know those tools can feel a bit… clunky and out of sync with how teams work today.
-That’s created an opening for newer tools, and one that keeps popping up is Pylon.
+In B2B, it's even trickier because you're juggling long-term relationships and chats across a dozen different channels.
+For years, industry leaders like Freshdesk have set the standard for customer service, providing the mature, reliable infrastructure that powers thousands of businesses.
+If you’ve ever been in the support trenches, you know these established platforms offer incredible depth and capabilities.
+However, the way B2B teams operate is constantly evolving, which has created an opening for newer tools, and one that keeps popping up is Pylon.

 Pylon's pitch is that it's the all-in-one support hub made just for B2B.
 They promise to bring all your channels together, add a dash of AI, and make everything feel smoother.
 But does it deliver?
 Let's take an honest look at what it’s actually like to use.
 We’ll dig into its main features, the whole 'rip-and-replace' setup, its fuzzy pricing, and see how it compares to a different, more AI-focused way of doing things.